SiddhantSinha19/LSTM_SentimentClass/README.md

 # SentiSid

 This model uses pre-trained gloVe embeddings of 4,00,000 words.
-Embeddings can be downloaded from my google drive link().
+Embeddings can be downloaded from my google drive link: https://drive.google.com/open?id=1SBeozSxq8WqzSL5hOxEkc-qPOoDE0ziR .
 Save embeddings in the same folder as the model code.
 Also download the utils.py file and have it in the same folder as model's code I used the utils.py and gloVe embeddings files from the coursera course - Sequence Models (by DeepLearning.ai - by andrew Ng) utils.py has a lot of code, but I am using only 1 function read_glove_vecs() to read the gloVe vector.

-Data set contains 16 lac tweets, which were orignally labelled 4 for positive and 0 for negative.
+Data set contains 16 lac tweets - download from the link (), which were orignally labelled 4 for positive and 0 for negative.
 I changed 4 to 1, so that my labels are 0 and 1 sigmoid activtion function can be applied.
+Store this data set is folder named "data", or store according to your need and change the path in the code.

 function sentence_to_indices() converts sentence to indices.
 Each word of the sentence is coonvert to a positive integer index and an array stores all the indices for 1 sentence.
 An array of array containing indices of various sentences is returned input - ['sentence1 ...',sentence2 ...', ...]